Sinan Alimanović: Biography

 Sinan Alimanović has worked with American and European jazz musicians such as Randy Brecker, Harvie S, Duško Gojković, Erich Kleinschuster, Alex Blake, Victor Lewis, Barbara Hendricks, Gianni Basso, Aladar Pege, Vaclav Zahradnik, Lee Harper, Csaba Deseo, Jim Mullen, Robert Balzar, Jože Privšek, Miljenko Prohaska, Tony Lakatos, Tony Fisher, Ladislav Fidri, Stjepko Gut, Petar Ugrin, Bobby Sanabria and many others.

 Sinan Alimanović studied at the Academy of Music in Skopje, Priština, and Sarajevo.
-He began his musical career with many rock and jazz bands, jazz ensembles and large orchestras, performing throughout the former Yugoslavia.
+He began his musical career with rock and jazz bands, jazz ensembles and large orchestras, performing throughout the former Yugoslavia.
 During the 1970s, he became a member of the Revue Orchestra of the Radio Television of Priština (now: Radio Television of Kosovo).
 In 1979, Alimanović moved to Sarajevo, where he became a member of the rhythm section, arranger, composer and conductor of the Great Orchestra (Big band) of Radio Television of Sarajevo (now: Radio and Television of Bosnia and Herzegovina).
 After he met Slobodan Kovačević, he became a member of the rock group Indexi.
 In 1981, at the Festival Vaš šlager sezone, Sinan Alimanović won the award for the best arrangement for the song "Betonska Brana", which he composed together with guitarist Slobodan Bodo Kovačević.
 In 1983, Sinan left the group Indexi.
 In 1997, he returned and remained with the band until the death of the lead singer Davorin Popović.
 In the 1980s, he collaborated with the rock bands in Sarajevo such as Bijelo dugme, Ambasadori.
 His interest in jazz led him to compose music characterized by rhythmic measures close to the Balkans combined with the sound of Hammond Organ and Fender Rhodes.

 Twice he was a member of the EBU/UER Public Jazz Orchestra (1986 – Opatija and 1990 – St. Gerold) as the only representative of the former Yugoslavia.
 While he worked in the big band of Radio and Television of Bosnia and Herzegovina, he also led small bands.
 His compositions are often based on the folk music of Bosnia and Herzegovina and the Balkans, while, simultaneously, his musical aesthetic is built on the disseminated seeds of bebop, hard bop, and cool jazz.

 At the Glazbena Parada Radenci Sinan Alimanović won the award by Yugoslav Radio Television for the musical processing and orchestration of the theme "Oj golube, moj golube".
 The composition was performed by the Big Band of Radio Television of Sarajevo.

 In the 1980s, Sinan Alimanović opened the first jazz club in Sarajevo, named the Jazz Club of the International Friendship, that was included in the map of the World Jazz Clubs.